Tomorrowland tickets guide

 We built the app because this method works, and spreadsheets make it harder than it needs to be.

-TicketSquad is the app-shaped version of the optimal group buying method: create the event, form the Squad, collect the fields that matter, validate people's own details, and keep one golden source of truth instead of five screenshots and a frantic chat scroll.
+TicketSquad is the app-shaped version of the optimal group buying method: create the event, form the Squad, collect the fields that matter, validate people's own details, and give everyone one checked plan instead of five screenshots and a frantic chat scroll.

 The chat still has a job: excitement, reassurance, status and celebration.
-It should not be the place where Tomorrowland account emails, weekend choices, Main Buyer responsibility, personalization data, travel packages, DreamVille choices and budget limits are corrected under pressure.
+Keep Tomorrowland account emails, weekend choices, Main Buyer responsibility, personalization data, travel packages, DreamVille choices and budget limits somewhere calmer than a live scroll.

 For high-demand events like Tomorrowland, TicketSquad gives you event templates, self-serve member data, buyer-ready Groups, sale-day boards, and offline copies so your plan still works when the internet and the ticket site are both having a very busy afternoon.